robbert-vdh/yabridge/docs/vst3.md

 complicated than for VST2 since all of these objects are loosely coupled and are instantiated and managed by the host.
 The basic model works as follows:

-1. For an interface `IFoo`, we provide a possibly abstract implementation called `YaFoo`.
-2. When we want to _proxy_ an interface from one side to the other (let's assume we want to allow the native VST3 host to call functions on the `IFoo` provided by the Windows VST3 plugin), we need to provide a `YaFoo` implementation on the native plugin side that can do callbacks to the corresponding `IFoo` object in the Wine plugin host.
-For most objects, this works by first generating a unique identifier to be able to refer to this specific `IFoo` instance, and then serializing that identifier together with any static payload data into a `YaFoo::ConstructArgs` object.
-This `YaFoo::ConstructArgs` copies this data through a `IPtr<IFoo>` smart pointer to the original object we're proxying.
-This object can be serialized and transmitted to the other side using bitsery.
-3. The original `IFoo` we are proxying gets added to an `std::map<size_t, IPtr<IFoo>>` (in our assumed scenario, this happens on the Wine plugin host's side) with the key being that unique instance identifier we generated so we can refer to it later on.
-4. `YaFoo` implements all the boilerplate required for `FUnknown`.
-This includes the constructor, destructor and methods required for reference counting, as well as the query interface.
-It also implements any static lookup functions that can be performed using the data contained in a `YaFoo::ConstructArgs` object.
-Any functions that perform side effects or return dynamic data and thus require a callback or control message are marked as pure virtual.
-These callbacks can be performed through yabridge's `Vst3MessageHandler` message handling interface.
-For the sake of clarity, we use the term _callback_ for `plugin -> host` function calls and _control message_ for `host -> plugin` function calls.
-5. The side that requested the object (which we assume to be the native plugin here), creates a _proxy object_ called `YaFoo{Plugin,Host}Impl`, so `YaFooPluginImpl` in this case.
-This is an instance of `YaFoo` and thus `IFoo`, so we can pass it as an `IFoo` pointer to the host.
-This object takes those `YaFoo::ConstructArgs` and a reference to the bridge instance so it can do callbacks or send control messages.
+1. The main idea behind yabridge's VST3 implementation is that we define monolithic proxy objects that can proxy any object created by the Windows VST3 plugin.
+These proxy objects indirectly inherit from all applicable interfaces defiend in the VST3 SDK. `Vst3PluginProxy` implements all interfaces that can be implemented by plugins, and `Vst3HostProxy` implements all interfaces that are to be implemented by the host.
+2. For every interface `IFoo`, we provide an abstract implementation called `YaFoo`.
+This implementation mostly contain message object we use to make specific function calls on the actual objects we are proxying.
+The implementation also comes with a function that takes an `FUnknown` pointer, checks whether the object behind that pointer supports `IFoo`, and then stores the result along with any potential static payload data as a `YaFoo::ConstrctArgs` object.
+3. Proxy object are instantiated while handling `IPluginFactory::createInstance()` for `Vst3PluginProxy`, and during `IPluginBase::initialize()` and `IPluginFactory::setHostContext()` for
+   `Vst3HostProxy`.
+On the receiving side of those functions (where we call the actual function implemented by the plugin or the host), we receive an `IPtr<T>` smart pointer to an object provided by the host or the plugin.
+We use this object to iterate over every applicable `YaFoo` as mentioend above.
+   All of these `YaFoo::ConstructArgs` objects along with a unique identifier for this specific object are then serialized and transmitted to the other side.
+With this information we can create a proxy object that supports all the same interfaces (and thus allows calls to the functions in those interfaces) as the original object we are proxying.
+4. As mentioend, every object we instantiate gets assigned a unique identifier.
+   When dealign with objects created by the Windows VST3 plugin, the object's `FUnknown` pointer will be stored in an `std::map<size_t, PluginObject>` map.
+   This way we can refer to it later on when we receive a request to call a specific function on the plugin.
-6. If `IFoo` is a versioned interface such as `IPluginFactory{,2,3}`, the creation of `YaFoo::ConstrctArgs` and the definition of `YaFoo`'s query interface work slightly differently.
+5. If `IFoo` is a versioned interface such as `IPluginFactory{,2,3}`, the creation of `YaFoo::ConstrctArgs` and the definition of `YaFoo`'s query interface work slightly differently.
 When copying the data for a plugin factory, we'll start copying from `IPluginFactory`, and we'll copy data from each newer version of the interface that the `IPtr<IPluginFactory>` supports.
-   During this process we keep track of which interfaces were supported by the native plugin in a `known_iids` set.
-In our query interface method we then only report support for the same interfaces that were supported by the original `IPtr<IPluginFactory` we're proxying.
+   During this process we keep track of which interfaces were supported by the native plugin.
+In our query interface method we then only report support for the same interface versions that were supported by the original `IPtr<IPluginFactory>` we are proxying.
-7. The same mechanism that we use for versioning is also used for objects that commonly implement multiple interfaces.
-A common example of this is an `IComponent` (which inherits from `IPluginBase`) also implementing `IAudioProcessor` and `IConnectionPoint`.

 ## Interface Instantiation